MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 During the [SFTP exercise][sftp-ex], you installed the `php-fpm` package, which provides the PHP [FastCGI Process Manager (FPM)][php-fpm].

-> :warning: **The version of php-fpm running on your server will depend on which
-> Ubuntu version you chose when configuring your Azure instance.
-It will likely
-> be 7.4 or 8.1.**
->
->     $> dpkg --list | grep php-fpm
->
-> **The instructions herein assume you have php-fpm v8.1 installed.
-If that is
-> not the case, you will need to modify the commands containing the version name
-> accordingly.**

 PHP FPM is both a **process manager** and a **FastCGI server**: